Penland Photography Studio Information

 Shared flat file drawers and lockable storage cabinets

 are available for students use.
-Each student will be assigned a

 A first-aid kit, fire extinguisher, and eyewash station are located in the studio.
 There is a mandatory safety walk through at the beginning of every class.
 The walk through is to introduce you to the studio space and to show you the safety equipment.
 North Carolina Health regulations do not permit Penland to provide safety equipment for shared use, therefore items such as dust masks, respirators, gloves, and aprons are sold in the supply store.
 You may prefer to bring your own from home.
 Please refer to your instructor's material list for specifics about safety equipment needed for the class.
 Chemical barrels are provided to collect hazardous waste, such as fixative, developers, and toners.
 These chemicals are periodically picked-up by a licensed hazardous waste-removal company.
-For this service, photography students are assessed an estimated $10 hazardous material fee per student which is calculated at the end of each session.
+For this service, photography students are assessed an estimated A $2 or $10 hazardous material fee per student which is calculated at the end of each session.

 Alcohol is not permitted in the studios.
 Working in the studios under the influence of alcohol is not permitted.
 The use of illegal drugs at Penland is prohibited.